Bare Root Plants – everything you need to know

 The best time to plant perennial bare root plants is during their dormant season – typically from late autumn to early spring (November to March), when the soil is workable and not frozen or waterlogged.

 Important!
 Avoid planting in periods of heavy frost or when the soil is saturated as roots need air pockets in the soil to establish properly.
-We will put sales on hold if there is a period of freezing weather.
+We will put sales on hold if there is a prolonged period of freezing weather.

 What age and size are the bare roots that you sell?